gap-system/gap/INSTALL.md

 viewed with an HTML browser, see Section "Changing the Help Viewer" of the GAP Reference manual.

-The manual is also available in pdf format.
+The manual is also available in PDF format.
 In the full distribution these files are included in the directory `gap-4.X.Y/doc` in the subdirectories `tut` (a beginner's tutorial), `ref` (the reference manual), and `hpc` (HPC-GAP reference manual).